 I wasn’t thrilled with that, so I looked also at our own site to see, basically, what we’d said previously in blogs.
 I found an old summary from our blog there that I think still makes sense.
 Key from that is that you need to follow leads up quickly, and there’s some real maths around how quickly you need to follow them up.
 Build a working best practice framework and test hundreds of hypotheses that you can A to B test to improve that framework.
 Remember that the buyers normally receive more calls than you make, so they’re way better at this.
 Don’t try and outsmart them.

 Set up a process that you can learn from, follow, master, measure, and improve.
 All of those elements are important.
-Learn from, so it’s got to be a good process already that you can follow so it’s not too detailed.
+Learn from, so it’s got to be a good process already that you can follow, so it’s not too detailed.
 One that you can master, one that you can measure, and the measurement is obviously important, and then improve your own process.

 Follow-up as fast as humanly possible.
 Do your research on the individual company and the caller first.
 Look at their website.
 Look at their LinkedIn profiles.
 Look at competitors websites and LinkedIn profiles as well.
 Make your transition from “Who the hell is this?” to “I need to allow this call” as compelling an as fast as you can.
 Simply nothing matters more than this.
 You need to earn the right to the next two minutes.
 Remember you’ve interrupted them.
 You need to get from that interrupt to I’m going to put up with this call, and frankly that’s all you’re going to get, but you need to get to it quickly.

 Then we need to transition from, “All right.
 Let’s talk,” to “I’d like to meet …” That’s another big transition.
 You’ve got two big transitions.
 “Do I even accept this call?” and then, “Do I want to meet?”
 The second transition has to be equally compelling, logical, and quick.
 Consider “So this is the case and I’m assuming that …” and you can then insert your gap or it’s cause or it’s consequence is having an impact.
 Tell me a little about how that’s playing out.
 Clearly if you mention a gap that’s unlikely to play out, then you’ve done your homework badly.
 “I’ve seen …” Now state how you’ve seen this elsewhere and don’t make that up.
 Evidence of your knowledge and ways to fill the gap and then ask for an exploratory meeting.
-Let me try that as a script.

-I’ve got a lot of experience building multi-stakeholder go-to market plans in 20 countries.
-I’ve seen a few blow ups but mostly just underwhelming results.
-I’ve got an idea on how to possibly help you avoid some of those more common disconnects.
+“I’ve got a lot of experience building multi-stakeholder go-to market plans in 20 countries and seen a few blow ups but mostly just underwhelming results.
+I have an idea on how to possibly help you avoid some of the more common disconnects.
 Can I ask you a couple of questions?”

 Now that was long.
 You might find with testing you need it to be shorter.
 You might, from your own personality, need it to be different.
 The point that I was making with that script is that I needed to get an issue to the surface that wasn’t at the surface because the guy was doing his e-mail, was doing something else other than my call, to evidence my knowledge, but I need to earn the right to ask the questions rather than just “May I ask you?”
 That’s not compelling enough because they’re busy.

-Cute techniques that get people nodding, I don’t disagree with, but again, it’s all about manipulation and in sophisticated B to B, manipulation rarely works.
-What does work is finding and then bringing to the surface an issue that they weren’t focused on that you are a world expert at and earning the right to an exploratory about the conversation.
+Cute techniques that get people nodding, I don’t disagree with, but again, it’s all about manipulation and in sophisticated B2B, manipulation rarely works.
+What does work is finding and then bringing to the surface an issue that they weren’t focused on that you are a world expert at and earning the right to an exploratory meeting about the conversation.
 That means homework and it means getting that issue on the table quickly, not about cute telemarketing scripts.